beanarchcollective/LoaderCheckBeGone/README.md

 **This *still* only applies to modified MelonLoaders.
 You don't need to be here if you use official MelonLoader releases.**

+I am not responsible for what you do with this information.

 # FAQ
 **Q: How do I stop the warning from coming back?**